blg604-proje/blg604-proje/README.md

 ### Optional Test

-To test a closed loop training with Tensorflow, you can run the example DDPG agent adapted from this repository.
+To test a closed loop training with Pytorch, you can run the example DDPG agent from examples folder.

-#### Requirements:
-  Tensorflow 1.12

-      cd example_ddpg

-      python playGame_DDPG.py